holyjak/static-jsfexpression-validator/README.md

 - FIX: MethodFakingFunctionMapper currently allows only 1 arity for a function, i.e. not having the same fun name with different number of arguments

 - add (more) example JSF page
+    - methid binding with params in JSF 2.?
 - test with various JSF projects ?
 - better error msgs - see below
  => make it clear the solution is st. like propertyTypeOverrides.put("bean.listProperty.*",  TheElementType.class);